krakenlake/vmon/README.md

 #### `a <start_addr>` ####

-Assembly input (press ENTER to stop) [alpha testing, currently RV64G instructions supported].
+Assembly input (press ENTER to stop) [still testing, so proceed with caution].

 #### `b` ####